Croatia luxury yacht charter

-With emerald isles scattered along its captivating coastline, a long summer season and a heady mix of kaleidoscopic bays, enchanting towns, unspoilt dive sites and scintillating nightlife, a luxury yacht charter in Croatia offers an alluring mix of old and new.
-Experience the wild beauty of the Krka and Kornati national parks, kick back in the paradise party destination Hvar and enjoy blissfully quiet coves, cultural highs and some of Europe’s best anchorages.
+Croatia boasts emerald isles scattered along its captivating coastline, a long summer cruising season and a heady mix of kaleidoscopic bays, enchanting towns, unspoilt dive sites and scintillating nightlife, making it an ideal location on the Adriatic coast for a luxury yacht charter thanks to its alluring mix of the old and new.
+Experience the wild beauty of the Krka and Kornati national parks, kick back in the paradise party destination Hvar, take in history in Dubrovnik and enjoy blissfully quiet coves, cultural highs and some of Europe’s best anchorages throughout the Balkan country.

 Croatia’s long summer season is one of its most attractive assets.
 Bathed in sunshine for 315 sunny days a year, the main season runs from May to October.
 Those looking to enjoy the party atmosphere should visit during the peak months of July and August, when average temperatures are between 25C and 30C.
 Charterers in search of a more relaxing vibe should visit in May, June, September and October when cruising grounds are much quieter.

 Passages between cruising destinations rarely exceed two hours.
-Key harbours include Split ACI marina (accommodating up to 90 metres), Dubrovnik ACI marina (accommodating up to 60 metres), ACI Marina Skradin by the Krka National Park (accommodating up to 70 metres) and D-Marin at Sibenik (accommodating up to 140 metres) and ACI Pula (accommodating up to 60 metres).
+Key harbours include Split ACI marina (accommodating up to 90 metres), Dubrovnik ACI marina (accommodating up to 45 metres), ACI Marina Skradin by the Krka National Park (accommodating up to 70 metres), D-Marin Mandalina at Sibenik (accommodating up to 70 metres) and ACI Pula (accommodating up to 55 metres).

 Most charters are met in Split or Dubrovnik.
 An alternative route in for charters is to begin in the cultural Mecca of Venice, Italy, and cruise 75 nautical miles to the historic Istrian gem of Pula.
-A new marina in Rovinj (60 nautical miles from Venice) is scheduled to open late 2018.
+Alternatively, berth at the ACI marina in Rovinj, which opened in 2019 and can host yachts up to 100 metres LOA.

 Other charters may begin or end cruising around the UNESCO sites of Montenegro.
-It is 60 nautical miles from Kotor to Dubrovnik where there is a commercial airport and private jet terminal at nearby Tivat and berths up to 250 metres at Porto Montenegro.
+Porto Montenegro has berths for yachts up to 250 metres LOA and is 60 nautical miles from Kotor to Dubrovnik, where there is a commercial airport and private jet terminal at nearby Tivat.